Azure/PSRule.Rules.Azure/docs/en/rules/module.md

 Name | Synopsis | Severity
 ---- | -------- | --------
+[Azure.AKS.AutoScaling](Azure.AKS.AutoScaling.md) | Use Autoscaling to ensure AKS clusters deployed with virtual machine scale sets are running efficiently with the right number of nodes for the workloads present. | Important
 [Azure.VM.AcceleratedNetworking](Azure.VM.AcceleratedNetworking.md) | Use accelerated networking for supported operating systems and VM types. | Important
 [Azure.VM.DiskCaching](Azure.VM.DiskCaching.md) | Check disk caching is configured correctly for the workload. | Important